r-xue/ads2bibdesk/README.rst

 Other changes from the original `ads_bibdesk <https://github.com/jonathansick/ads_bibdesk>`_ include:

-- clean up the dependency requirements (let setup.py do the check)
+- clean up the dependency requirements
 - replace obsolete Python syntax/functions/modules with newer ones, e.g. optparser->argparser, f-string formatting, and use configparser()
 - The MacOS Automator workflow is running the installed console script rather than an embedded Python program